Search Close Search

 jennifer wang diabetes

-Professor of Medicine, Division of Infectious Diseases and Immunology (clinical)
+Professor of Medicine, Division of Infectious Diseases and Immunology (Clinical)

-UMass Chan Diabetes Center of Excellence (research)
+Principal Investigator, UMass Chan Diabetes Center of Excellence (Research)

-She also studies the type I interferon (IFN) and inflammatory response during Coxsackievirus infection and how this may lead to the development of T1D.
-Dr. Wang initially demonstrated that Coxsackie B virus stimulates IFN-α from plasmacytoid dendritic cells by showing that opsonization of the virus with specific antibody is required to deliver viral nucleic acid to intracellular Toll-like receptor 7 (PMID: 17339429 ).
-In a separate study, she found that the cytoplasmic receptor MDA5, or IFIH1, plays a critical role in the host response to Coxsackie B virus (PMID: 19846534).
-These studies directly led to her ongoing research on how the induction of type I IFN pathways contribute to the pathogenesis of diabetes (PMID: 29369915).
-She works with several rodent models of diabetes and generated an IFN receptor knockout rat which is resistant to diabetes (PMID: 27999109).
-She's identifying novel transcriptional changes at the single-cell level during the pre-diabetic phase.
+Her work also explores type I interferon (IFN) and the inflammatory response during Coxsackievirus infection and their potential role in triggering T1D.
+Dr. Wang first demonstrated that Coxsackie B virus stimulates IFN-α production from plasmacytoid dendritic cells by showing that antibody-mediated opsonization is required to deliver viral nucleic acid to intracellular Toll-like receptor 7 (PMID: 17339429).
+In a separate study, she identified the cytoplasmic receptor MDA5 (IFIH1) as a critical mediator of host defense against Coxsackie B virus (PMID: 19846534).
+These findings directly informed her ongoing research into how activation of type I IFN pathways contributes to the pathogenesis of diabetes (PMID: 29369915).

 • Certified by the American Board of Internal Medicine